 This course examines the importance of photography to the imagery and narratives of personal and cultural memory.
-The role of the amateur snap shot, photography albums and the use of digital photography in social networking pages on the internet will be considered in the context of
+The role of the amateur snap shot, photography albums and the use of digital photography in social networking pages on the internet will be considered in the context of contemporary art.
+The course includes discussions of relevant historical and contemporary photography and art as well as critiques of student projects.

-ARTS-3136 Studio Workshop: Art As Resistance 3 Studio Credits
+ARTS-3136 Studio Workshop: Art As Resistance

-Prerequisite: 9 Studio Credits of Fine Art Fine Art (SCLP, DRAW, PRTM or PNTG) or Media Art (PHOT, MDIA or Film) at 2000 level

-The topic of this course is an exploration of the notion of Art as Resistance.
+Prerequisite: 9 Studio credits of Fine Art Fine Art (SCLP, DRAW, PRTM or PNTG) or Media Art (PHOT, MDIA or Film) at 2000 level The topic of this course is an exploration of the notion of Art as Resistance.
 Through seminar presentations, readings and the productions of a body of work, the students explore the various questions and challenges that this idea brings forth.

-ARTS-3138 Studio Workshop: Printmaking - Word and Image 3 Studio Credits Prerequisite: 6 Studio Credits of Printmaking at the 2000 level
+ARTS-3138 Studio Workshop: Printmaking - Word and Image

+Prerequisite: 6 Studio credits of Printmaking at the 2000 level